synxty/idea/brainstorm/origins.md

 ## 1. Bio

-Creatures with biological origins are grounded in the natural world and may exhibit characteristics akin to earthly animals and plants.
+Characters with biological origins are grounded in the natural world and may exhibit characteristics akin to earthly animals and plants.
 They thrive in environments that mimic natural ecosystems.

 ### 1.1.
 Characteristics